rjtrenchard/XHSW/README.md

 TODO
 =====
 - Weapon switch for numbered key entry (using 1..6 to select your weapon) working with xhsw_lastweapon
-- add a spy profile for switching the weapon order
+- Add a Spy profile for switching the weapon order
 - Add Grapple hook toggle
+- Add a command for toggling weapon profiles.

 Author
 =====
 Nattajerk

 Support contact: nattakorps@gmail.com